StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 **Note:** If you see `Got permission denied while trying to connect to the Docker daemon socket at unix:///...`, search for help [here](https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket).

-#### Configure Credentials of Amazon Web Service's Command Line Interface on the Sweb Server and Upload the Image to the Container Repository
+#### Configure Credentials of Amazon Web Service's Command Line Interface & Upload the Image to the Container Repository
 One goal of the pipeline is to keep track of healthy container images.
 Therefor, linted & tested images are kept in a container repository provided by Amazon Web Services, the Elastic Container Registry, that has been spawned as part of the infrastructure.
 To enable this, configure the credentials of the command line interface on the server locally with approproiate user credentials (access to ECR is needed) by,